mokdevel/DarcMods/DarcMissions/README.md

 TBD:
 - Change all missions to use pos and posName instead of posStart and locationName.
-- MOVE ends up in LOITER
 - Add rndCount for waypoints as a min,max parameter in core
 - Uncomment: float rndRange = 0;//Math.RandomInt(0, range/3); in WPHelper
-- waypointGenType RANDOM to have MOVE and PATROL also.
 - crashsite : The mission pos search 300, 500 to be set as json parameters

 ## Installation